The Dark Side of Digital Transformation

 As just cited above, less than a quarter of the respondents to the IDG survey said they were concerned about finding talent in cloud services/integration.
 It’s not because there aren’t shortages in that area.
 Our work with organizations tells us that there are.
 More likely, IT leaders just aren’t as focused on those skills gaps as they are on staffing up for things to come.
 After all, they can offload a lot of the day-to-day infrastructure management requirements simply by deploying resources in a public cloud such as AWS or Azure, right?

 For organizations concerned about IT security and compliance, that’s a dangerous assumption to make.
 One rookie mistake setting up workloads in the cloud could result in a data breach that costs your organization millions in fines and remediation.
 A recent HIPAA Journal article cites several examples:

-- A New Jersey healthcare provider inadvertently left an Elastic database (a SQL feature of Azure) set to open, exposing sensitive information including patient names, addresses, phone numbers, and dates of birth along with detailed medical information – even social security numbers.
+- A New Jersey healthcare provider inadvertently left an Elastic database (a SQL feature of Azure) set to open.
+This exposed sensitive information including patient names, addresses, dates of birth, detailed medical information, and social security numbers.

-- A Sacramento, CA-based medical software provider unintentionally removed security protocols on a fax server that housed more than 6 million records, which allowed healthcare faxes to be viewed over the internet.
+- A Sacramento, California, based medical software provider unintentionally removed security protocols on a fax server.
+The server housed more than 6 million records, which allowed healthcare faxes to be viewed over the internet.

-- Thanks to the inadvertent removal of security protections on a website server, UW Medicine exposed the records of almost 1 million patients online.
+- Thanks to the inadvertent removal of security protections on a website server, UW Medicine exposed the records of almost one million patients online.

-All of these incidents appear to be honest mistakes, potentially caused by an IT technician (or someone outside of IT) who didn’t quite understand what they were doing.
+All of these incidents appear to be honest mistakes.
+Most were potentially caused by an IT technician (or someone outside of IT) who didn’t understand what they were doing.